 Succession planting, also known as successive planting, is a way to extend your harvest by staggering plantings of crops or planting varieties with staggered maturing dates.
-There are basically four methods of succession planting.
+There are four methods of succession planting.

 1. Same Vegetable, Staggered Plantings